 The Bluecoat, Liverpool’s oldest city-centre building, is 300 years old and Grade 1 listed.
 Ironic really, when you think it’s home to some cutting-edge designers, creatives and is Liverpool’s centre for contemporary arts.
 The old wing of the building has limited access, however, the new wing is fully accessible.

 After reading rave reviews, I decided to include RIBA North.
 RIBA North is the Royal Institute of British Architects National Architecture Centre.
 A bit specialist for some, but a hit with the public and professionals alike.
 Opened in 2017, RIBA North is accessible to wheelchair users.

 Victoria Gallery and Museum

 The Victoria Gallery and Museum is run by the University of Liverpool.
 Here’s what they say about the gallery and museum: “We aim to amaze and amuse, where else would you find the world’s most important display of false teeth under the same roof as an exhibition of fine art?”.

 If you love photography, you’ll love the Open Eye Gallery in Liverpool.
 Using the power of photography Open Eye explores the world as we see it, it challenges our perceptions and celebrates diversity and creativity.
 The gallery is accessible to wheelchairs, has internal ramps and a platform lift.

-Liverpool Echo Arena is a purpose-built concert venue.
+M&S Bank Arena is a purpose-built concert venue.
 Opened in 2008 to coincide with Liverpool’s “Capital of Culture” year, it’s where all the big names perform when they come to town.
-If you fancy seeing your favourite artist in a fully accessible concert venue, the Liverpool Echo Arena is the place to do it.
+If you fancy seeing your favourite artist in a fully accessible concert venue, the M&S Bank Arena is the place to do it.